-The Commission considers that its current approach for selecting a benchmark is appropriate.
-This is because it takes into account a range of data including historic data and forward-looking estimates derived from DGMs.
+In our draft report, we reiterated that our current approach for determining the MRP is a benchmarking approach.
+We considered that this approach is appropriate because it considers a range of data including historic data and forward-looking estimates derived from DGMs.
 This is important because it is difficult to accurately obtain forward looking estimates from DGMs alone.
-As explained above, estimates from DGMs can be volatile over time and due to changes in underlying assumptions.
-The Commission considers that this approach is consistent with the approaches adopted by IPART and QCA, which both consider forward-looking estimates and historical estimates in calculating the MRP.
+Estimates from DGMs can be volatile over time and vary with changes in underlying assumptions.
+We considered that our approach is consistent with the approaches adopted by IPART and QCA, which both consider forward-looking estimates and historical estimates in calculating the MRP.

-The Commission considers that maintaining its current approach would provide regulatory stability over time.
+Our draft view was that maintaining our current approach would provide regulatory stability over time.

-The Commission considers that the QCA approach of using forward-looking estimates together with estimates from four other historical and hybrid approaches, and considering the mean, median and weighted mean of the collected values, provides a robust and stable approach that reduces volatility while also allowing the MRP to reflect prevailing market conditions.
+We assessed the QCA approach of using forward-looking estimates together with estimates from four other historical and hybrid approaches, and considering the mean, median and weighted mean of the collected values, as providing a robust and stable approach that reduces volatility while also allowing the MRP to reflect prevailing market conditions.

-The Commission understands IPART's approach aims to mitigate the volatility of forward-looking estimates by allocating equal weights to a long-term estimation of the return on equity and a current estimation of the return on equity (based heavily on DGMs).21 However, the Commission considers that giving equal weighting to a heavily DGM reliant estimation may result in a more volatile return on equity estimate, compared with the approach taken by QCA.
+We noted that IPART's approach aims to mitigate the volatility of forward-looking estimates by allocating equal weights to a long-term estimation of the return on equity and a current estimation of the return on equity (based heavily on DGMs).
+However, we considered that giving equal weighting to a heavily DGM reliant estimation may result in a more volatile return on equity estimate, compared with the approach taken by QCA.